 In \cref{fig:quality1}, we visualize the planning results of CogAD on nuScenes.
 Both the surrounding camera images and the prediction results in BEV space are provided accordingly.
 CogAD exhibits the capability to generate hierarchically dual-level multimodal trajectories.
 The rightmost column displays the highest-confidence trajectories corresponding to the top-10 intents, demonstrating that intent-level multimodal planning is diverse yet valid.
 The second column illustrates trajectory-level multi-mode planning conditioned on the dominant intent, with visualizations of the top-3 candidate trajectories.
 Multi-mode planning produces multiple refined trajectory options that maintain motion consistency.
 By combining multi-intent diversity and multi-mode refinement, CogAD generates multiple behaviorally diverse yet physically plausible planning candidates.

-Our qualitative analysis demonstrates that CogAD exhibits behaviors analogous to human cognition, as evidenced by the highest-probability planned trajectory visualized in \cref{fig:b2d} and the video recordings in the Supplementary Material.
+Our qualitative analysis demonstrates that CogAD exhibits behaviors analogous to human cognition, as evidenced by the highest-probability planned trajectory visualized in \cref{fig:b2d}.
 These behaviors include strategic speed reduction for yielding, proactive lane changes for obstacle avoidance, and context-aware trajectory planning.